melihercan/WebRTCme/README.md

 This tiny library is a bridge between middleware and the signalling server.
 It exposes two APIs as C# interfaces; one for the middleware and the other for the signalling server.

 ## Usage of Libraries (NuGets)

 TODO: ADD THIS

+### WebRTCme.Bindings

+### WebRTCme

+### WebRTCme.Middleware.Blazor
+* Check `NuGetTests` folder.
+Demo apps employing this NuGet are provided there as an example.
+*
+### WebRTCme.Middleware.Xamarin
+* Check `NuGetTests` folder.
+Demo apps employing this NuGet are provided there as an example.

+### WebRTCme.SignallingServerProxy
+* Check `NuGetTests` folder.
+Signalling server employing this NuGet is provided there as an example.

 ## Screenshots
 Peer to Peer call between Blazor and Xamarin.Android